Finding Career Satisfaction: Passion vs. Paycheck

 At TorchLight, we encourage candidates to pursue career choices that pay fairly and pay well, but to also consider all of the other factors that go into a job.
 We find that people who strive for a balance between their paycheck and their passions have the most long-term career satisfaction and success.

 So what does the balance between pay and passion look like?
+How do you find career satisfaction?
 It’s obviously not the same for everyone, but there are a few key areas to help formulate what works for you.

-- Neutralize the money.
-Step one is to neutralize that salary question by knowing what the median salary is for your role and years of experience in your field.
+Step one in finding career satisfaction is to neutralize that salary question by knowing what the median salary is for your role and years of experience in your field.
 Keep in mind this is an average and could vary greatly depending on the industry (technology vs. a nonprofit), size, and budgets of a particular organization.
 If your current salary is on par or lower than that number, you can certainly go for more, or you may decide that there are certain factors that would allow you to consider a lateral move, or even a slight decrease.
 More about that in point 3 below.

-- Workplace Culture … more than anything, this is THE most significant factor you should consider as a candidate.
+More than anything, this is THE most significant factor you should consider as a candidate when prioritizing career satisfaction.
 If that next job offers a pay increase but limited professional opportunities, lackluster benefits, or poor work/life balance, how much is that extra money worth?